 I get contacted by parents who need help finding the best type of shoes for their children on a daily basis.
 In this particular case, this mother contacted me worried about not being able to find the correct type of shoes for his son that wears orthotics.
-Since you might be going through a similar experience, I decided to post the conversation here so all parents can benefit from it.
+Since you might be going through a similar experience, I decided to post the conversation here so other parents can benefit from it.

 I ran across your website trying to research for shoes for my two and a half year old boy, and I am hoping you can help me.
 He has Down syndrome and very wide feet, which makes it extremely hard to find shoes that fit.
 Every shoe style that we try on him he tells me that it feels too tight and he immediately wants to take them off.